 “First of all, it strengthened my ability to live and think independently, and it also helped me to understand the thought processes of a professional in Adelaide,” he says.

-“As opposed to a new employee who’s fresh from overseas with same amount of experience, those who have studied and lived here for a few years would certainly be at an advantages in terms of quickly adapting to the working environment.”
+“As opposed to a new employee who’s fresh from overseas with the same amount of experience, those who have studied and lived here for a few years would certainly be at an advantage in terms of quickly adapting to the working environment".

 And he still has a bit of South Australia to see.